cxxr/LiveStats/README.md

 Easy.

+# FAQ

+## How does this work?
+LiveStats uses the [P-Square Algorithm for Dynamic Calculation of Quantiles and Histograms without Storing Observations](http://www.cs.wustl.edu/~jain/papers/ftp/psqr.pdf) and other online statistical algorithms.
+I also [wrote a post](http://blog.existentialize.com/on-accepting-interview-question-answers.html) on where I got this idea.

 ## How accurate is it?

 Very accurate.
 If you run livestats.py as a script with a numeric argument, it'll run some tests with that many data points.
 As soon as you start to get over 10,000 elements, accuracy to the actual quantiles is well below 1%.
 At 10,000,000, it's this: